Battle of Panormus: Armies

 Most male Roman citizens were liable for military service, and would serve as infantry, with a better-off minority providing a cavalry component.
-Traditionally, when at war the Romans would raise two legions, each of 4,200 infantry and 300 cavalry.
+Traditionally, when at war the Romans would raise two legions of Roman troops and two alae of allies, each of 4,200 infantry and 300 cavalry (900 cavalry for the ala).
 A small number of the infantry served as javelin-armed skirmishers.
 The others were equipped as heavy infantry, with body armour, a large shield, and short thrusting swords.
 They were divided into three ranks, of which the front rank also carried two javelins, while the second and third ranks had a thrusting spear instead.
 Both legionary sub-units and individual legionaries fought in relatively open order.
 It was the long-standing Roman procedure to elect two consuls each year to each lead an army.
 An army was usually formed by combining a Roman legion with a similarly sized and equipped legion provided by their Latin allies.

 Carthaginian citizens only served in their army if there was a direct threat to the city of Carthage.
 In most circumstances Carthage recruited foreigners to make up its army.
 Many were from North Africa which provided several types of fighters including: close-order infantry equipped with large shields, helmets, short swords and long thrusting spears; javelin-armed light infantry skirmishers; close-order shock cavalry carrying spears; and light cavalry skirmishers who threw javelins from a distance and avoided close combat.
 Both Iberia and Gaul provided small numbers of experienced infantry; unarmoured troops who would charge ferociously, but had a reputation for breaking off if a combat was protracted.
 The close-order African infantry would fight in a tightly packed formation known as a phalanx.
 Slingers were frequently recruited from the Balearic Islands.
 Roman and Greek sources refer to these foreign fighters derogatively as "mercenaries", but the modern historian Adrian Goldsworthy describes to this as "a gross oversimplification".
 They served under a variety of arrangements; for example, some were the regular troops of allied cities or kingdoms seconded to Carthage as part of formal treaties.
 The Carthaginians also employed war elephants; North Africa had indigenous African forest elephants at the time.